Diplomatic & Official Visas for Djibouti

 • Previous Visas (if applicable): Copies of previous Djibouti visas (if any).

-UN officials and representatives of international organizations must provide an official letter confirming their mission to Djibouti.
+UN officials and representatives of international organisations must provide an official letter confirming their mission to Djibouti.

 Step 3: Submit the Application